Best Wedding Gifts for Couples (2026)

 Default recommendation (unknown couple)

-→ Le Creuset 5.5 qt Dutch Oven in their kitchen color (~$270-390 — pick a neutral like Cerise, White, or Marseille).
+→ Le Creuset Round Dutch Oven 5.5 qt in a neutral colour (~$294 in Cerise; ~$270-$435 depending on colour).
 Universally appreciated, lifetime durability, easy to return if duplicate.
 Safest pick when you don't know preferences. [src1, src3, src7]

 Key Wedding Gift Trends (2026)